aljidy/404_imagecheck/README.md

 node image-checker.js "http://www.sourcecertain.com/img/Example.png" -f
 ```

-Wrap URLs in "" like this
+Wrap URLs in "" like the above
-`-f` for when using trialing slashes
+`-f` for when using trailing slashes

+##TODO
+- Currently only uses the last url specified (check how `processUrlArguments() work)
+- Image updating checking doesn't work (possibly use image hashing)
+- pass function to httpRequest rather than having logic tied to it

 ## Help